anniemaa/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 Links to my Kaggle and Tableau public profiles.
-Also includes StrataScratch to demonstrate my SQL knowledge
+Also includes examples from StrataScratch to demonstrate my SQL knowledge

 Kaggle (online community for Data Science): https://www.kaggle.com/anniemaa